aishwaryad6/aishwaryad6/README.md

-# 👋 Hi, I’m Aishwarya
+# Hi there 👋

-🎓 MS in Computer Science @ Texas A&M University–Kingsville
-💼 4.5+ years of experience in Data Engineering and Analytics
-📍 Austin, TX • 📫 aishwaryad.office@gmail.com

----

-## 🚀 About Me
-I work across data engineering and analytics to transform raw data into reliable workflows, clean datasets, and actionable insights.
+🚀 I'm **Aishwarya**, a data professional with 4.5+ years of experience in **data engineering and analytics**, passionate about transforming raw data into scalable pipelines, clean datasets, and actionable insights.
-Skilled in **SQL, Python, cloud platforms, and BI tools**, I enjoy solving complex data challenges, automating workflows, and building solutions that help organizations make smarter, faster, data-driven decisions.

----

-## 🛠 Skills
-⚙️ **Languages**: Python, SQL, Java, Shell Scripting
-📂 **Data Engineering**: ETL/ELT, Data Modeling, Workflow Automation, dbt
-⚡ **Big Data & Streaming**: Spark, PySpark, Kafka
-🔄 **Orchestration**: Apache Airflow, AWS Glue
-📊 **Analytics & BI**: Tableau, Power BI, Excel (Advanced)
-🗄️ **Databases**: PostgreSQL, MySQL, MS SQL Server, Oracle, MongoDB, Snowflake
-☁️ **Cloud Platforms**: AWS (S3, Glue, Lambda, Athena, EMR, IAM), Azure (ADF, Data Lake, Databricks)
-📚 **Python Libraries**: Pandas, NumPy, Matplotlib, Seaborn, scikit-learn
-🛠️ **Other Tools**: Git, Jenkins, Jira, Databricks
+📚 Currently pursuing my **Master’s in Computer Science** at **Texas A&M University–Kingsville**, where I continue to sharpen my technical expertise in data systems and analytics.

+💻 Skilled in **SQL, Python, and cloud platforms (AWS, Azure)**, with expertise in **ETL workflows, data modeling, and BI tools** such as Tableau and Power BI.

+🔍 Actively exploring opportunities in **Data Engineering** and **Data Analytics**, applying my technical expertise to build impactful, data-driven solutions.

+📧 Reach me at: **aishwaryad.office@gmail.com**
+🌐 Explore my projects here: [GitHub Profile](https://github.com/aishwaryad6)

+⚡ Fun fact: When I’m not engineering data solutions, I’m exploring creative ways to visualize real-world problems through dashboards.

 ---